GarethSharpe/svetlichny-game/README.txt

 game using a classical strategy is 6/8 or = 0.75.
 However, if we look at the quantum strategy, it provides us with a probability of winning as (2√2 + 4)/8 = 0.8535.
 This is simply due to the fact that the maximal violation of the Svetlichny inequality is 4√2.
-As you can see from the two probabilites, the quantum strategy is superior to the classical strategy.
-But is this true when utalizing a real quantum computer?
+As you can see from the two probabilities, the quantum strategy is superior to the classical strategy.
+But is this true when utilizing a real quantum computer?

 --------------------
 FINAL CLASSICAL RESULTS